krivard/codalab-worksheets-wiki/Dev:-Configure-CodaLab-for-Development.md

     python scripts/initialize.py
     ```

-1. Run tests to verify that everything is working
+1. Run tests to verify that everything is working.
 ```
 python manage.py test
 ```

-1. Populate the site with some sample data
+1. **Optional:** Populate the site with some sample data.

     **Windows**
     ```